millsydotdev/unreal-mcp/README.md

 Otherwise, if you want to use the plugin in your existing project:

 1. **Copy the plugin to your project**
-   - Copy `MCPGameProjects/5.5/Plugins/UnrealMCP` or `MCPGameProjects/5.6/Plugins/UnrealMCP` to your project's Plugins folder
+   - Copy `MCPGameProjects/5.5/Plugins/UnrealMCP` (for UE 5.5) or `MCPGameProjects/5.6/Plugins/UnrealMCP` (for UE 5.6) to your project's Plugins folder
-   - Choose the version that matches your UE version
+   - Choose the version that matches your UE version (5.6 project works with future UE versions)

 2. **Enable the plugin**
    - Edit > Plugins